False membership rate control in mixture models: Introduction

-In our framework, a procedure is composed of two intertwined decisions: \begin{itemize} \item a selection rule deciding which of the items are labelled; \item a clustering method inferring the labels for the selected items. \end{itemize} Both decisions heavily rely on the appropriate quantification of the uncertainty of the cluster labels.
-As such, our approach is model-based, and can be viewed as a method that thresholds the posterior probabilities of the cluster labels with a data-driven choice of the threshold.
+The quality of the selection heavily relies on the appropriate quantification of the uncertainty of the cluster labels.
+For this, our approach is model-based, and can be viewed as a method that thresholds the posterior probabilities of the cluster labels with a data-driven choice of the threshold.
 The performance of the method will depend on the quality of the estimates of these posterior probabilities in the mixture model.

-{The adaptive character of our} method is illustrated in Figure~\ref{fig:intro}: when the clusters are well separated (panel (a)), the new procedure only discards few items and {provides} a clustering close to the correct one.
-However, when the clusters are overlapping (panel (b)), to avoid a high misclassification error, the procedure discards most of the items and only provides few labels, for which the uncertainty is low.
+The adaptive character of our method is illustrated in Figure~\ref{FMR:fig:intro}: when the clusters are well separated (panel (a)), the new procedure only discards few items and provides a clustering close to the correct one.
+However, when clusters are overlapping (panel (b)), to avoid a high misclassification error, the procedure discards most of the items and only provides few labels, for which the uncertainty is low.
 In both cases, the proportion of misclassified items among the selected ones is small and in particular close to the target level $\alpha$ (here $10\%$).
-Hence, by adapting the amount of labeled or discarded items, our method always delivers a reliable clustering result, {inspite of the varying intrinsic difficulty of the clustering task}.
+Hence, by adapting the amount of labeled or discarded items, our method always delivers a reliable clustering result, inspite of the varying intrinsic difficulty of the clustering task.